 Profile Tolerance all over

 When the profile tolerance is applicable on all surfaces of the part then is called profile tolerance all over.
 Below is the notation for that.
-So in the below image, all surfaces of the part will have .002 profile tolerance.
+So in the below image, all surfaces of the part will have a .002 profile tolerance.

 Profile tolerance and datum